AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

-# WLAN Controlled Heater Switch Thermostat for Tasmota switch
+# WLAN Controlled Heater Thermostat for Tasmota Switch

 Thi is ESP8266 based WLAN Controlled Heater Switch Thermostat (for a Tasmota switch).